How to buy the best built-in oven

 Buying the best oven for you

-To help you get started, our interactive user tool, below, will guide you through the key considerations and main features to look out for when choosing a new oven.
+To help you get started, our interactive user tool will guide you through the main features to look out for when choosing a new oven.

-How much do I need to spend to get a decent oven?
+How much do you need to spend to get a decent oven?

 Built-in oven prices vary from around £130 for an ultra-basic single oven to more than £1,000 for one with all the bells and whistles.
-We test both very cheap and very expensive ovens - plus everything in between - to find the best options for every budget.
+We test ovens at all price points to find the best options for every budget.
 Many years of oven testing has taught us that you'll usually need to spend more than £250 to get a decent single oven, and at least £350 if you're after a double oven.

 We've found some respectable ovens from budget brands such as Beko, Belling, Indesit and New World - as well as some mediocre ovens you'll want to avoid.
 If you're looking for a higher spec oven from premium brands such as AEG, Bosch, Neff, Miele or Smeg, you'll want to be doubly sure the oven will cook to perfection.
 Paying more doesn't always guarantee brilliant results, our tests have shown.